 Real-time Document Updating and Indexing Test

-This test is done after the major part of the data set is loaded and indexed, so it tries to measure the real-time document updating and indexing performance of IndexedHBase in practical situations where the system already has some preloaded data and multiple clients are concurrently updating and indexing documents in real-time.
+The update test is done after the major part of the data set is loaded and indexed, and it measures the real-time document updating and indexing performance of IndexedHBase in practical situations where the system already has some preloaded data and multiple clients are concurrently updating and indexing documents in real-time.
 In this test, multiple clients are started concurrently on different nodes, and each client intensively processes all the documents of one .warc.gz file.
 For each document in the file, the client first inserts it into CW09DataTable, then creates inverted index records for all terms in the document, and finally inserts these records into CW09FreqTable.
 We vary the number of concurrent clients from 1 to 32, and measure the aggregate and per-client performance in each case.

 Figure 13 shows the variation of average number of documents processed per second (Docs/s) by each client, and Figure 14 shows the system aggregate performance in this regard.
 Figure 15 shows the variation of aggregate throughput in KB/s.
 We can see that as the number of concurrent clients increase, per-client performance drops because of intensive concurrent write operations to HBase, but the aggregate system throughput and number of documents processed per second still increases sub-linearly.
 Even in the case of 32 distributed clients, it takes only 50ms for a client to insert and index one document.
 This proves that IndexedHBase can support dynamic real-time data updates from multiple application clients very well.
-Different from the "Near Real-time Search" support in systems like Solr [], document data and index data in IndexedHBase are persisted to hard disks as soon as they are written into HBase tables.
+Our system differs from the "Near Real-time Search" support in systems like Solr [], and document data and index data in IndexedHBase are persisted to hard disks as soon as they are written into HBase tables.
 HBase provides row-level atomic operations, so when a document or index record is inserted to a table, it only affects the related row and has little impact on the performance of the whole system.
 During the update of a document, there could be temporary data inconsistency before all index records are inserted, but eventual consistency can be guaranteed within a time window of milliseconds.

 Figure 13.
 Average number of documents processed per second by each client.